African leaders laud Mugabe at state funeral in divided Zimbabwe

 In office, he initially won international praise for promoting racial reconciliation and for extending improved education and health services to the black majority.

-Though still lauded as an African icon, at home many Zimbabweans will remember Mugabe more for the increasingly tyrannical rule and economic mismanagement that forced millions to flee the country during decades of crisis.

-Many are struggling to survive despite Mnangagwa’s vows of more investment and jobs in the post-Mugabe era.
+"You can´t talk about Zimbabwe without Bob.
+Zimbabwe is Bob.
+It took a man like Bob, his bravery, to get independence," said Norman Gombera, 57, a school principal in Harare.
+"Bob did his best under the circumstances.
+There is no country without a problem."

-"He has made sure there is no opposition and he succeeded.
-There is no reason to go to his funeral."
-Always divisive in life, Mugabe’s funeral arrangements were also caught up in a dispute between Mnangagwa and the family over where and when the former leader should be buried.
+Always divisive in life, Mugabe´s funeral arrangements were also caught up in a dispute between Mnangagwa and the family over where and when the former leader should be buried.

+His final burial at a national monument will only happen after a new mausoleum is built in about 30 days.
+That decision was taken after his family ended a dispute with Mnangagwa over the date and place of the ceremony.

+His family are still bitter over the role Mnangagwa played in his ouster and had pushed for Mugabe to be buried in his homestead of Zvimba, northwest of Harare.